sambit81/Sambit-Sinha-Portfolio/README.md

 ## Features

 - **Responsive Design**: Ensures a seamless experience on desktops, tablets, and mobile devices.
-- **Smooth Animations**: Adds interactive transitions for a polished user experience.
-- **Dark Mode Toggle**: Allows users to switch between light and dark modes.
 - **Projects Showcase**: Displays portfolio projects with links to GitHub repositories.
-- **Contact Form Integration**: Users can send messages directly using Google Forms.
+- **Contact Form Integration**: Users can send messages directly using forms.

 ---